MikRyam/frontend-project-12/README.md

 ```bash
 make start
 ```
-The development server will be started at http://0.0.0.0:5001/
+The production server will be started at http://0.0.0.0:5001/

 ## Other available scripts